 As a nonprofit organization we cannot, at present, afford to pay our writers.
 We hope that one day this will change as LTN grows.
 What we can offer, generally, is a review copy of the game you want to cover and an edifying writing experience.
 Our editors are talented and thoughtful people whose goal it is to help you produce something really great and interesting for our audience.
 We are not only committed to helping our writers produce good site content for LTN but also to helping them grow as a writers.
 Much like the community building efforts of LTN at large, our content production team seeks to develop a community of writers who encourage and edify one another and participate responsibly and prophetically in the various nerd culture communities they inhabit.

-If you would like to pitch an article idea to us or volunteer to produce regular content for Love Thy Nerd, email firstname.lastname@example.org.
+If you would like to pitch an article idea to us for Love Thy Nerd, email firstname.lastname@example.org and include the word “pitch” somewhere in the subject line.
+If you have any questions or would like to pitch non-written content, email email@example.com.